 Read skier and snowboarder-submitted reviews on Loch Lomond that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Loch Lomond stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Loch Lomond review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Loch Lomond vs. other ski resorts (up to 10 total).

 Reviews for Loch Lomond

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 Super good hill’s forget beginners and intermediate lots of good freestyle jumps too

 This is one of the best little ski hills in all of Canada, family owned and operated.
 Lots of different runs with varying terrain for different skill levels.
 Friendly staff, very reasonable rates - especially compared to the corporate owned hills....
 Full Review

 If you are into skiing hard, Loch Lomond is by far the best lift area skiing between the Rockies and the Laurentians.

 The Giant is exhilarating for hard-carving SG turns and tucking at 20 over the highway speed limit on very hard-pack.

 The Devil's Dive is open step turn time on the steeps.

 The Jolly Giant is a magnificent bump run.